HazuDev/Simple-website/README.md

 # Simple website

-This "website" was just a project which I did to introduce myself a little to web development.
+This "website" was just a project I did to introduce myself a bit to web development.